Zaltarba/blog/_posts/2025-09-27-FactorModelSDFLink.md

     style="max-height: 350px; width: auto; max-width: 100%;">
 </div>

 In practice, however, finance has favored **simpler approximations**.
 Factor models, estimated via OLS regressions, can be interpreted as **linear projections of the SDF onto observed returns**.
 This is why factor models—CAPM, Fama–French, and beyond—capture so much pricing information: they approximate the true, unobservable stochastic discount factor.
+To known more about the Stochastic Discount Factor and what it's implies in terms of risk neutral mesures and martingales, go check [this previous post](https://zaltarba.github.io/blog/RandomWalkvsMartingale/)

 ## Factor Models as SDFs in Disguise {#FactorModelsAreSDF}